-The Greatbatch School of Music is a member of and accredited by the National Association of Schools of Music, and the requirements for entrance and for graduation as set forth in this catalog are in accordance with the published regulations of the National Association of Schools of Music, 11250 Roger Bacon Drive, Suite 21, Reston, VA 20190 (703.437.0700).
+The Greatbatch School of Music is a member of and accredited by the National Association of Schools of Music, and the requirements for entrance and graduation as set forth in this catalog are in accordance with the published regulations of the National Association of Schools of Music, 11250 Roger Bacon Drive, Suite 21, Reston, VA 20190 (703.437.0700).

-The Education Department is a member of and accredited by the Teacher Education Accreditation Council, One Dupont Circle, Suite 320, Washington, D.C.
+The Education Department is a member of and accredited by the Teacher Education Accreditation Council (TEAC), One Dupont Circle, Suite 320, Washington, D.C.
 20036 (202.466.7236).
 N.B.
-The Teacher Education Accreditation Council (TEAC) is in the process of consolidation and transition to the Council for the Accreditation of Educator Preparation (CAEP).
+TEAC is in the process of consolidation and transition to the Council for the Accreditation of Educator Preparation (CAEP).
 TEAC will sunset after the final TEAC accreditation cycle in fall of 2023.
 TEAC is administered through CAEP.